y44k0v/pythoneastsep15/README.md

 ### About this repo

 Here you will find code challenges, to polish up your python skills.
-I'm a DevOps guy and these exercises will imitate early stages in the SDLC for real life developer activities (on a small scale).
-After you write your code and do a PR (pull request), GitHub Actions will launch an Ubuntu Virtual Machine that runs your code against a battery of tests.
+I'm a DevOps guy and these exercises will imitate early stages in the oftware Development Life Cycle for real life developer activities (on a small scale).
+After you write your code and do a PR (pull request), GitHub Actions will launch a Virtual Machine that runs your code against a battery of tests.
 If all is good you will see a green check mark otherwise it will show you a red X. You can explore what went wrong and what passed.

+---
+### Order of exercises

+You can complete any exercise you want, but to submit a pull request you have to complete the exercises in order, since tests are sequencial.
+If one fails the next ones don't execute.
+Test your code locally as noted below.

+1. fibonacci.py
+2. bmi_calculator.py

+To get the new exercises: `sync fork`  button on GitHub or `git pull` in your CLI.
+Use slack for your questions, and paste screen shots in case of errors in hte `#practice` channel.

 ---

 ### Test your local repo